scenerystack/community/docs/reference/api/scenery/AllDragListenerOptions.md

 # AllDragListenerOptions

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/listeners/AllDragListenerOptions.ts](https://github.com/phetsims/scenery/blob/main/js/listeners/AllDragListenerOptions.ts) for the most up-to-date information.

 ## Overview

 Options used by many drag listeners in scenery.
 At this time, that includes DragListener and KeyboardDragListener.